instrumentisto/rust-incubator/4_backend/4_3_api/README.md

 - What does REST paradigm mean?
 What are essentials of RESTful API?
 Which strengths does it have?
 What does it lack?
 - What is OpenAPI?
 What is Swagger?
 How do they relate?
 Why are they beneficial for RESTful API?
 - What is GraphQL?
 Which are strong sides of this technology?
 What problems does it bring in practice?
-- What is gRPC?
-What are its strengths?
-Which are good use-cases for it, and which are not?
-Why?